Download Festival - Home

 • Collaborations with charities and not-for-profit groups including local scouts, guides, the Salvation Army, Help for Refugees, Melbourne Festival, Beyond Belief, Whistlewood Common, Wigston College and others to repurpose tents and camping equipment that campers do not reuse themselves.

-• Since 2018 Download has hosted an Ecocamp, home to 1000+ eco-conscious Downloaders who leave no trace and camp with a conscience.
-In 2022 we added a pre pitched Circular Camping option from upcycled tents.
+Since 2018 Download has hosted an Ecocamp, home to 1000+ eco-conscious Downloaders who leave no trace and camp with a conscience.
+In 2022 we added a pre-pitched campsite from Circular Camping with upcycled tents.

 Food